 Managing the weight of student loans is a huge burden thousands of recent college graduates have to shoulder and it can seem especially difficult when you are new to the workforce.
 To top it all off, you may also run into financial hardships that causes it to become difficult -- even impossible -- to successfully make your loan payments on time.

-When you have found yourself in a situation where your financial situation causes undue stress, just remember that there is a solution.
+Even if you have found yourself in a situation where your financial situation causes undue stress, just remember that there is a solution.

 What Are Deferment And Forbearance?